 As mentioned already in this chapter, Mobility Tool import process respects national characters in the import data file.
 The requirement is that the data file must be in UTF–8 encoding standard.
 Otherwise, some national characters may be displayed incorrectly on the website and in the export files.

+Note:

-Microsoft Excel 2010 does not save files in UTF–8 encoding by default.
+Microsoft Excel 2010 does not save CSV files in UTF–8 encoding by default.
+More information on Microsoft Excel and saving CSV files in UTF-8 encoding can be found in chapter 14.3.1.

 Saving CSV file format from Excel 2010